themeum/kirki/readme.txt

 * Fix: WordPress 4.9 compatibility for background contols.
 * Fix: Refactored editor controls to make them compatible with WP 4.9
 * Fix: Remove CodeMirror and use the code control from WordPress Core.
 Code controls will be displayed as textareas in WP older than 4.9.
+* Fix: Use new DateTimeControl if in WP 4.9+.
 * Tweak: Improved styling of color-palette controls.

 = 3.0.11 =